our research

 by trying to bridge ex vivo imaging into the clinic for in vivo use, we often use gold standard techniques such as polarised light microscopy to confirm our non-invasive imaging. to the left, the detailed collagen architecture in liver tissue can be clearly visualised (unpublished data).

-ongoing projects + collaborators
+ongoing funding, projects + collaborators